-The School of Engineering offers exceptional Tufts undergraduate engineering students the option of pursuing a combined Bachelor of Science and Master of Science degree (B.S.-M.S.) as a thesis or non-thesis program.
-Combined-degrees students must pay four years of undergraduate tuition and two semesters of graduate tuition (plus continuation fees as applicable).
-The School of Engineering combined degree program is also available to students majoring in Computer Science or Engineering Psychology in the School of Arts and Sciences.
+The School of Engineering offers exceptional Tufts undergraduate students the option of pursuing a combined Bachelor of Science and Master of Science degree (B.S.-M.S.) as a thesis or non-thesis program.
+Combined-degree students must pay four years of undergraduate tuition and two semesters of graduate tuition (plus continuation fees as applicable).

 - Are not required to pay the application fee.

 - Are only required to submit 2 letters of recommendation